Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Introduction and Related Work

 On the other hand, score-based causal discovery may not suffer from these issues and thus is believed to be more practially favorable \citep{nandy2018high,ramsey2017million}.
 One of the most classical methods is Greedy Equivalence Search (GES)~\citep{chickering2002optimal}, and yet it cannot handle the existence of latent variables.
-Later, various score-based methods that allow the existence of latent variables have been proposed \citep{shpitser2012parameter,triantafillou2016score,nowzohour2017distributional, bhattacharya2020differentiable,shahin2020automatic,bernstein2020ordering,bellot2021deconfounded,claassen2022greedy}, and yet they still focus only on relations among observed variables, except the one by \citet{zhang2004hierarchical} without identifiability and another with exact search by \citet{ngscore}.
-As a consequence, considerable attention has been given to the following problem: Is it possible to develop a score-based greedy search method that can efficiently recover the entire underlying structure involving latent variables with an asymptotic correctness guarantee?\looseness=-1
+Later, various score-based methods that allow the existence of latent variables have been proposed \citep{shpitser2012parameter,triantafillou2016score,nowzohour2017distributional, bhattacharya2020differentiable,shahin2020automatic,bernstein2020ordering,bellot2021deconfounded,claassen2022greedy}, and yet they still focus only on relations among observed variables, except the one by \citet{zhang2004hierarchical} without identifiability and another with exact search by \citet{ngscore} {(a more detailed discussion between this work and the exact search \citep{ngscore} can be found in \cref{sec:relatedwork})}.
+As a consequence, {the following crucial question naturally arises}: Is it possible to develop a score-based greedy search method that can efficiently recover the entire underlying structure involving latent variables with an asymptotic correctness guarantee?\looseness=-1

-To address such a challenging problem, we are confronted with three fundamental questions: (i) What is the core of structure identifiability by using likelihood scores? (ii) What graphical assumptions are needed to uniquely recover the structure using score? (iii) How can we design an efficient algorithm to search over the graph space to find the optimal structure?
+To address such a challenging problem, we are confronted with three fundamental questions: (i) What is {the essential relations between structure identifiability and likelihood scores?} (ii) What graphical assumptions are needed to uniquely recover the structure by using score? (iii) How can we design an efficient algorithm to search over the graph space to find the optimal structure?
 We provide our answers to these questions respectively in \cref{sec:algebraic_equivalence,sec:graphical_assumption_and_consistency,sec:method} and our contributions can be summarized as follows. \looseness=-1